kuzeyaldemir0/exam-scheduler/README.md

 **Recommended actions (in order):**

 1. **Extend exam period** → Add more days (14-21 days recommended)
-   - Each additional day = 6 more time slots
+   - Each additional day = more available exam hours
    - Most effective for improving success rate

 2. **Add more classrooms** or use larger rooms